Falsification and consciousness: Objections

 One response to our results might be to restrict all testing of theories of consciousness solely to humans.
 In our formalisms this is equivalent to making the strength of inferences based not on reports themselves but on an underlying biological homology.
 Such an $inf$ function may still pick out specific experiences via reports, but the weight of the inference is carried by homology rather than report or behavior.
 This would mean that the substitution argument does not significantly affect consciousness research, as reports of non-human systems would simply not count.
 Theories of consciousness, so this idea goes, would be supported by abductive reasoning from testing in humans alone.

 Overall there are strong reasons to reject this restriction of inferences.
-One significant issue is that this objection is equivalent to saying that reports or behavior in non-humans carry \textit{no} information about consciousness.
-Even if non-humans contradicted a theory (like an organism acting in pain while a theory predicted a lack of pain) the theory would be presumed to be correct above any behavior or report.
-This is highly problematic for consciousness research which often uses non-human animal models \citep{boly2013consciousness}.
+One significant issue is that this objection is equivalent to saying that reports or behavior in non-humans carry \textit{no} information about consciousness, an incredibly strong claim.
+If non-humans contradicted a theory (like a complex organism acting in pain while a theory predicted a lack of pain) the theory would be presumed to be correct above any behavior or report, meaning that abductive application of the theory ignores the fact that this sort of abductive reasoning should actually falsify the theory.
+Indeed, this is highly problematic for consciousness research which often uses non-human animal models \citep{boly2013consciousness}.
 For instance, cephalopods are among the most intelligent animals yet are quite distant on the tree of life from humans and have a distinct neuroanatomy, and still are used for consciousness research \citep{mather2008cephalopod}.
 Even in artificial intelligence research, there is increasing evidence that deep neural networks produced brain-like structures such as grid cells, shape tuning, and visual illusions, and many others \citep{richards2019deep}.
-Given these similarities, it becomes questionable why the strength of inferences should be based on homology instead of capability of report, intelligence, or even functionally brain-like structures.
+Given these similarities, it becomes questionable why the strength of inferences should be based on homology instead of capability of report or intelligence.

-What is more, restricting inferences to humans alone might not be sufficient to avoid our results.
+What is more, restricting inferences to humans alone is unlikely to be sufficient to avoid our results.
 Depending on the theory under consideration, data independence might exist just in human brains alone.
 That is, it is probable that there are transformations (as in Equation \eqref{eq:def-indep}) available within the brain wherein $o_r$ is fixed but $o_i$ varies.
 This is particularly true once one allows for interventions on the human brain by experimenters, such as perturbations like transcranial magnetic stimulation, which is already used in consciousness research \citep{rounis2010theta, napolitani2014transcranial}.

 For these reasons this objection does not appear viable.
-At minimum it is clear that if the objection were taken seriously, it would imply significant changes to consciousness research which would make the field extremely restricted with strong a priori assumptions.
+At minimum it is clear that if the objection were taken seriously, it would imply significant changes to consciousness research which would make the field extremely restricted with strong \textit{a priori} assumptions.